gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/session-state/spring-session-boot/README.md

 You should be able to refresh the page or close the tab and open a new one, but when you navigate back to the application you will still be logged in.

-**Note:** When running these examples on the Pivotal Platform, you will need to update the manifest.yml file to bind to your Redis or [Cloud Cache](https://docs.pivotal.io/cloud-cache-dev/get-started#test-pas) service instance.
+**Note:** When running these examples on the Tanzu Application Service, you will need to update the manifest.yml file to bind to your
+Redis or Tanzu GemFire service instance.

 ## Notes on Testing
-For these applications, the intention was to demonstrate how to migrate from Redis to Cloud Cache.
+For these applications, the intention was to demonstrate how to migrate from Redis to Tanzu GemFire.
 If your tests are not specific to either framework, they should still pass once you've migrated.